 I think women must work even more in the sense that women feel that to get there they must show that they are good.
 And it is true – maybe we must work more, maybe our professional life is more challenging because we also most of the time must deal with family lives as well.

 But, all in all, any advice will be richer coming from both men and women as long as it is well informed.
-More gender diversity makes this organization richer.
+More gender diversity makes this organisation richer.
 This is also true in the case of governments or different institutions.

-According to the World Bank, gender equality brings more stability and prosperity for the countries.
+According to the World Bank, gender equality brings more stability and prosperity for countries.
 Do you think it is necessary to bring more women in the countries that are not as developed as the NATO community?